Ukrainian cuisine: 18th and 19th centuries

 Other parts of Ukrainian ethnic territory also introduced the new culture in their territories.
 In the 1780s potatoes appeared in the region of Sumy, and by the early 1830s had become a staple food in Sloboda Ukraine, getting mentioned in a story by Ukrainian writer Hryhorii Kvitka-Osnovianenko.
 Around the same time period potato cultivation became widespread in Transcarpathia.
 In late-19th century Galicia potatoes were even more popular than in Dnieper Ukraine: in 1888 an average local would consume 310 kg of tubers.
 Memoirs of Ukrainian publicist Mykhailo Drahomanov mention some common Galician dishes of that time, which included potato soup and kartoplianyky (potato cutlets); the latter could also be consumed with jam as a dessert.
 In Southern Ukraine potatoes were less popular, as the region's natural environment allowed for more extensive grain cultivation.
 Among the local population only urban inhabitants and German colonists were known for growing the culture.
 Potatoes also became an important source for alcohol production in Ukraine.

 Another new product introduced in Ukrainian lands during the 17-18th centuries was rice.
-Initially imported from territories under Ottoman control, in Ukrainian lands that culture was known at thattime as "Saracen millet" (Сарацинське/сорочинське пшоно).
+Initially imported from territories under Ottoman control, in Ukrainian lands that culture was known at that time as "Saracen millet" (Сарацинське/сорочинське пшоно).
 Due to its high price, until the mid-19th century rice would be available only to richer strata of the Ukrainian society.
 In 1768 Zaporozhian Cossack otaman Petro Kalnyshevsky mentioned rice in the list of products stolen from his residence.
 Recipes with rice widespread during that era included other expensive foods and spices such as almond, saffron, cane sugar, raisins and prunes.
 Rice served as an ingredient of soups and sweets, as well as a filling for poultry dishes.
 On Christmas richer families would also use rice for their kutia instead of the more traditional wheat grains.
 In Ukraine rice remained a luxury product until the Soviet era, when mass cultivation of the cereal started in southern parts of the country (Kherson, Odesa and Crimea).

 Among other important cultures which became widespread in Ukraine during the 18th and 19th centuries, enriching its cuisine, were cucumbers and aubergines.
 The tradition of pickling cucumbers is attributed to Greek merchants, who were provided freedom of taxation and self-government by Ukrainian hetman Bohdan Khmelnytsky.
 The most notable centre of cucumber production in Ukraine has been Nizhyn.
 After 1787 Nizhyn cucumbers were supplied to the court of Empress Catherine II of Russia, and by 1897 they were exported to 56 countries around the world.
 Unlike cucumbers, aubergines enjoyed only a limited degree of popularity, being consumed, among others, in the region of Kharkiv, but remaining practically unknown in Galicia.